 $360,445 Unsecured or $1,081,400 Secured

 This is used mostly by businesses and property owners of multiple properties.
 In chapter 11, you may continue to operate your business, but the creditors and the court must approve a plan to repay your debts.
 There is no trustee unless the judge decides that one is necessary.
 If a trustee is appointed, the trustees takes control of your business and property.

 Like chapter 13, but is only for family farmers.

 (Minimum of 3 years, up to 5 years)

 You can usually keep your property, but you must earn wages or have some other source of regular income and you must agree to pay part of your income to your creditors.
 The court must approve your repayment plan and your budget.
 A trustee is appointed and will collect the payments from you, pay your creditors, and make sure you live up to the terms of your repayment plan.

-You can save your home with attempting a loan modification in Chapter 7 or Chapter 13.
+You can save your home by attempting a loan modification in Chapter 7 or Chapter 13.
 In Chapter 13 you can protect assets that might not be protected a Chapter 7.